BenjaminGuinet/Filamentous_viral_family_project/README.md

 Important file created : **ALL_Predicted_and_known_ORFs_intrproscan.tsv** (contains all clusters of homologous loci

-A simple tab-delimited file format with the following conumns :
+A simple tab-delimited file format with the following columns :

 - 1 Protein accession (e.g. P51587)
 - 2 Sequence MD5 digest (e.g. 14086411a2cdf1c4cba63020e1622579)